ernestang98/EV-Malfunction-Analysis/README.md

 1. Data cleaning

-2. SMOTE analysis to identify the minority classes in to randomly oversample
+2. SMOTE analysis to identify the minority classes in order to randomly oversample

 3. Association rule mining was then used to determine relationships between co-occurring variables.